AminAlam/ElecPhys/README.md

 ----------
 ## Overview
 <p align="justify">
  ElecPhys is a Python package for electrophysiology data analysis.
-It provides tools for data loading, conversion, preprocessing, and visualization..
-ElecPhys can conver .RHD fiels to .mat and .npz, and it can analyze the data in time and fourier domain.
-Please look at [here](https://github.com/AminAlam/ElecPhys#available_analysis_methods) for complete list of available analysis methods.
+It provides tools for data loading, analysis, conversion, preprocessing, and visualization..
+ElecPhys can convert .RHD fiels to .mat and .npz, and it can analyze the data in time and fourier domain.
+Please take a look at <a href="https://github.com/AminAlam/ElecPhys/docs/available_analysis">here</a> for the complete list of available analysis methods.
 </p>

 ----------